CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

   end
 end
 ```
-And just to be extra thorough: my 'content.ex' file includes a 'create_upload/1' function, which I will not elaborate on, since it is one of the functions that the Phoenix generator generates by default.
+And just to be extra thorough: my `content.ex` file includes a `create_upload/1` function, which I will not elaborate on, since it is one of the functions that the Phoenix generator generates by default.

 # 5. Upload controller